Please enter search keywords

 blogs for the Admissions Office website https://admissions.apu.ac.jp/blog/

 Yes!
 It is us!
 SPA team!
 We write for the official student website ‘For APU Students, From APU Students (FAFA)’ to deliver news and articles on school events, faculty members, APU alumni, and more.
-The page is primarily aimed at APU students, but it is also a place for non-APU students to find out about life at APU.
+(Moved to the official site from April 2021) The page is primarily aimed at APU students, but it is also a place for non-APU students to find out about life at APU.

 This job is unique compared to other jobs on this list, but very typical of a freelance writing job: You get paid for each article you write rather than the time you spend.
 You can either write an entire article on your own, or team up with other FAFA members to create a more detailed and insightful one.
 New members are recruited every year around February on campus terminal, so if you want to see your name as the author of an official article, don’t hesitate to apply!